Driving Viscous Hydrodynamics in Bulk Electron Flow in Graphene Using Micromagnets: Introduction

 The structure of this paper is as follows.
-In Sec.~\ref{sec:bulk_sol} we briefly describe the solution for the bulk flow through a sinusoidal magnetic field found in Ref.~\cite{engdahl_micromagnets_2022}.
+In Sec.~\ref{sec:bulk_sol} we describe the solution for the bulk flow through a sinusoidal magnetic field found in Ref.~\cite{engdahl_micromagnets_2022}.
 The difference from Ref.~\cite{engdahl_micromagnets_2022} is that we present numerical estimates for graphene instead of GaAs.
 In Sec.~\ref{sec:boundary_layer} we study the boundary layer in a straight channel using no-slip boundary condition and characterize the flow near the boundary.
 We first solve the boundary conditions using perturbation theory and then expand this idea to develop a numerically exact solution.
 The key results of Sec.~\ref{sec:boundary_layer} are the width of the boundary layer and the emergence of pseudo anti-Poiseuille flow at high magnetic field strengths.
 Understanding the width of the boundary layer allows a lower limit to be placed on the sample size in order to use the bulk solution for the ``zigzag'' flow.
+In Sec.~\ref{sec:num} we present numerical solution of the model developed in the previous section and show plots of dissipation and velocity profile.
+In Sec.~\ref{sec:finite} we complement our previous numerical solution with a conventional finite element model and qualtitatively reproduce the flow profile.
 In Sec.~\ref{sec:magnets} we calculate the magnetic field of periodic ferromagnetic stripes and hence determine parameters of micromagnets necessary for the experimental set up assuming monolayer graphene with experimentally realistic density and mobility.
 Sec.~\ref{sec:concl} presents our conclusions.